What’s going on here?

 May I ask you some questions about other vintage Minolta gear (technical details, production date, prices etc.)?

 Of course you may, but chances are that you won’t get an answer at all: I am neither a specialist nor a professional, I don’t do any researches and I won’t estimate the worth of the vintage camera collection somebody inherited from his father.
-Sorry to be explicit, but there are quite a few dedictated forums around where you may post requests like these!
+Sorry to be explicit, but there are quite a few dedicated forums out there where you may post requests like these!